The best mirrorless cameras for beginners in 2023

 SEE IT

 The Olympus OM-D E-M10 Mark IV is a tiny little camera with some impressive specs.
-Its Micro Thirds sensor moves in five different directions to try and counteract the movement of your hands as you press the shutter—it’s the best mirrorless camera for beginners looking for image stabilization.
+Its Micro Thirds sensor moves in five different directions to try and counteract the movement of your as you press the shutter—it’s the best mirrorless camera for beginners looking for image stabilization.
 It promises up to 4.5 stops of shake correction, which is up there with the best of them.
-Despite its small size, you also get a solid collection of tactile controls including a dial and control knobs.
+Despite its small size, you also get a solid collection of tactile controls including a mode dial and control knobs.

 Choosing the best mirrorless cameras for beginners